Main Office 1,760 m2Number of employees

 Yokohama Rubber’s Head Office operations acquired ISO 14001 certification in 2007.
 Since then, in executing its duties, the Head Office has continued to promote target management practices with respect to those environmental issues that should be addressed.

-The operations of the Head Office will continue to promote activities that focus on operations that comply with the CSR and environmental requirements set out by the expectations of society, such activities including the “Yokohama Rubber Group’s Development and Promotion of CSR and Environmental Management Practices,” the “Planning and Sales Promotion of Environmentally Sound Products,” the “Advancement of CSR Procurement and Green Procurement Practices” and the “Advancement of Energy Saving Activities in Distribution,” etc., in line with the principles of ISO 14001: 2015.
+At currently, the operations of the Head Office are continuously promoting activities that focus on operations that comply with the CSR and environmental requirements set out by the expectations of society, such activities including the “Yokohama Rubber Group’s Development and Promotion of CSR and Environmental Management Practices,” the “Planning and Sales Promotion of Environmentally Sound Products,” the “Advancement of CSR Procurement and Green Procurement Practices” and the “Advancement of Energy Saving Activities in Distribution,” etc., in line with the principles of ISO 14001: 2015.

 Additionally, at the end of 2009 at the World Business Council for Sustainable Development (WBCSD), the Company announced its participation in the “Manifest Declaration on Energy Saving of Office Buildings.”
 Subsequently, we have been actively engaged in achieving energy savings throughout the offices of the Yokohama Rubber Group.